 1.4.4 Add Network Camera via Customized Protocol

 For network cameras that are not using standard protocols, you can configure customized protocols to add them.
-The system provides 16 customized protocols.
+The system provides 8 customized protocols.

-1. Go to More Settings → Protocol.
+- 1. Click 🗀 on the main menu. - 2.
+Go to More Settings \rightarrow Protocol.